anchorlightforge/dxvk-remix/README.md

-# dxvk-remix
+# dxvk-remix (Pathologic Classic RTX Branch)

 [![Build Status](https://github.com/NVIDIAGameWorks/dxvk-remix/actions/workflows/build.yml/badge.svg)](https://github.com/NVIDIAGameWorks/dxvk-remix/actions/workflows/build.yml)

 dxvk-remix is a fork of the [DXVK](https://github.com/doitsujin/dxvk) project, which overhauls the fixed-function graphics pipeline implementation in order to remaster games with path tracing.
+The branch in this project has additional modifications to allow for greater control over debug rendering functions and ease-of-access for texture hashing/tagging operations.

 Thanks to all the contributors to DXVK for creating this foundational piece of software, on top of which we were able to build the RTX Remix Runtime.
+And to all of the contributors to DXVK-Remix, who made this branch possible.

-While dxvk-remix is a fork of DXVK, please report bugs encountered with dxvk-remix to this repo rather than to the DXVK project.
+While dxvk-remix is a fork of DXVK, please report bugs encountered with dxvk-remix to the main DXVK-Remix repo rather than to the DXVK project.

+DXVK-Remix readme instructions read as follows:

 ## Build instructions